idur-package/idur/README.md

 ```
 ## Create idurs
 #### (simple bash knows needed)
-so simple just use the create-idur.
+so simple just use the Idur Dev Tools.
 Install with
 ```
-sudo idur install create-idur
+sudo idur install idt
 ```
-And execute it on terminal
+And execute create-idur on terminal
 this will create a file with the start of your idur
 and you have to modified the Description, Install and Remove sections.